How to start a cinema

 Financial contribution

 Over-optimism about the levels of financial return available from bars and restaurants is common.
-Revenue levels will depend on location, competition, space, pricing, levels of activity and marketing.
+Revenue levels depend on location, competition, space, pricing, activity levels and marketing.
 It is notoriously difficult to forecast levels of demand for a new catering operation and the maximisation of revenues will depend upon very careful consideration being given to each of the above factors.
-Levels of net return from catering operations are likely to be no more than 10-15% of turnover.
+Levels of net return are likely to be no more than 10-15% of turnover.
 Catering operations are characterised by high levels of fixed costs (in particular labour) and lack of controllability on the variable cost side.
-They are therefore high risk and it is not difficult with a bit of bad luck and bad management to sustain large losses.
+They are therefore high risk and it is not hard, with a bit of bad luck and bad management, to sustain large losses.

 Access for people with disabilities